Alexandra de Gendre

 - Australian Research Council (ARC) Centre of Excellence for Children and Families over the Life Course (LCC) since May 2018

-Before joining the University of Melbourne, I was a postdoctoral Research Associate at the University of Sydney.
-I received my Ph.D. in Economics from Maastricht University in the Netherlands in March 2021, where I was supervised by Prof. Olivier Marie.
-I hold a M.Sc. degree in Statistics from Ensai in France, and a M.Sc. in Economics from Humboldt University in Germany.
+I completed my Ph.D. in Economics from Maastricht University in the Netherlands in 2021 under the supervision of Prof. Olivier Marie.
+After my Ph.D., I joined the University of Sydney in Australia as postdoctoral Research Associate, before joining the University of Melbourne in my current capacity.
+Before my Ph.D., I completed a M.Sc. degree in Statistics at Ensai in France, and a M.Sc. in Economics at Humboldt University in Germany.